Tinkerforge/doc/en/source/Hardware/Bricklets/EPaper_296x128.rst

 Font
 ----

-The Bricklet has an embedded font (ASCII subset in green) that allows fast and easy text rendering:
+The Bricklet has an embedded font (code page 437, ASCII subset in green) that allows fast and easy text rendering:

 .. image:: /Images/Bricklets/bricklet_e_paper_296x128_font.png